 What Does Stem Lending Recommend?

 Rather than shopping around, most people accept title insurance choices made for them by a real estate agent, mortgage company or builder.
 This is also true for people's mortgage search.
 Our advice: shop around!

-- Research title-insurance costs online and check whether there are fees on top of the premium.
+- Research title closing costs online and check whether there are fees on top of the premium.

 - If you are refinancing, make sure you get the discounted “reissue rates” that often applies to such transactions.